immvrse/immvrse-solidity/airdrops/readme.md

 ### Airdrop CSVs
-This folder contains database that would require additional checks before sending it to the blockchain.
+This folder contains database that would require additional checks before sending it via multicontract.